dynarithmic/Twainsave/README.md

-# Twainsave
+# TwainSave
-Twainsave is a free, open source version of Dynarithmic Software's [TwainSave](http://www.dynarithmic.com/onlinehelp5/twainsave_opensource/Introduction.html) command-line program to access TWAIN devices and convert scanned pages to image files (BMP, JPEG, TIFF, etc).
+TwainSave is a free, open source version of Dynarithmic Software's [TwainSave](http://www.dynarithmic.com/onlinehelp5/twainsave_opensource/Introduction.html) command-line program to access TWAIN devices and convert scanned pages to image files (BMP, JPEG, TIFF, etc).
 This version is licensed under the Apache 2.0 license.

 Note that this version of TwainSave currently lacks some features of the commercial version of TwainSave.
 We are in the process of adding these features to the open source version periodically.

 Currently, close to all of the functionality that is in the commercial version of TwainSave is implemented in the open source version.

-Note that there are two copies of the Twainsave executable files for each architecture (32-bit and 64-bit).
-In the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/32-bit" target="_blank">32-bit version of Twainsave</a>, you will see **twainsave.exe**, and **twainsave-opensource.exe**, and for the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/64-bit" target="_blank">64-bit version of Twainsave</a>, the executable files are **twainsave-opensource.exe** and **twainsave64.exe**.
+Note that there are two copies of the TwainSave executable files for each architecture (32-bit and 64-bit).
+In the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/32-bit" target="_blank">32-bit version of TwainSave</a>, you will see **twainsave.exe**, and **twainsave-opensource.exe**, and for the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/64-bit" target="_blank">64-bit version of TwainSave</a>, the executable files are **twainsave-opensource.exe** and **twainsave64.exe**.

 # Getting started
 There currently isn't an installation package, so the installation will be manual (but very simple).

 To get started,

-1) For 32-bit TwainSave, unpack the <a href="https://github.com/dynarithmic/Twainsave/tree/master/binaries/32-bit" target="_blank">twainsave.zip</a> file to an empty folder on your computer.
+1) For 32-bit TwainSave, unpack the <a href="https://github.com/dynarithmic/TwainSave/tree/master/binaries/32-bit" target="_blank">twainsave.zip</a> file to an empty folder on your computer.
-2) You can either run Twainsave.exe directly from that folder, or set a PATH to the folder and run TwainSave.exe.
+2) You can either run twainsave.exe directly from that folder, or set a PATH to the folder and run twainsave.exe.

-3) For <a href="https://github.com/dynarithmic/Twainsave/tree/master/binaries/64-bit" target="_blank">64-bit TwainSave</a>, create another empty folder and follow steps 1) and 2) by opening the twainsave.zip file.
+3) For <a href="https://github.com/dynarithmic/TwainSave/tree/master/binaries/64-bit" target="_blank">64-bit TwainSave</a>, create another empty folder and follow steps 1) and 2) by opening the twainsave.zip file.
 You can also set a PATH to this folder, but be aware to run **twainsave64.exe** and not simply **twainsave.exe** if you have set a path to both the 32-bit and 64-bit folders.

 4) If when running TwainSave, you receive an error stating that **VCRUNTIME140.dll and MSVCP140.dll are missing**, you will need to install the <a href="https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170" target="_blank">Visual C++ Redistributables</a> for <a href="https://aka.ms/vs/17/release/vc_redist.x86.exe" target="_blank">X86</a> if you are running the 32-bit TwainSave, and
 <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe" target="_blank">X64</a> if you will be running the 64-bit version of TwainSave.